-Wedge of Light Plaza, PATH Plaza, and September 11 Place
+Wedge of Light Plaza, Heroes Park, and September 11 Place

-Wedge of Light Plaza and the PATH Plaza would become the main civic open spaces of the new WTC.
-They would be designed to bustle with the energy of those who pass through as well as be able to accommodate spontaneous and programmed public events.
-They would be plazas while at the same time part of the procession of spaces that would connect the Lower Manhattan business district to the Hudson River.
-The form of the Wedge of Light would invite pedestrians into the Memorial precinct and area around the Freedom Tower, while focusing attention on September 11 Place at the intersection of Greenwich and Fulton Streets.
+The Wedge of Light Plaza would become the main civic open space of the new WTC.
+It should be designed to capture the energy of those who pass through it as well as being able to accommodate public events.
+It would be a plaza while at the same time part of the procession of spaces that would connect the Lower Manhattan business district to the Hudson River.
+Heroes Park would connect Wedge of Light Plaza with the Memorial, Freedom Tower, and the WFC.
+September 11 Place would serve as the primary gateway to the Memorial.
+Hard surfaces would predominate in Wedge of Light Plaza, while Heroes Park would include landscape planting where appropriate.
+September 11 Place would be largely paved to accommodate the heavy demands of visitors to the Memorial.